nhuanld17/nhuanld17/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently studying on VKU
+- 🔭 I’m studying on VKU
-- 🌱 I’m currently learning Java
+- 🌱 I’m learning java